tychonievich/graphics/md/text/nanite.md

 # Approaches to streaming

-Streaming dates back the the very beginning of graphics.
+Streaming dates back the very beginning of graphics.
 Computer graphics was invented when memory was still expensive enough that even the pixels of a single frame could not fit into memory and some form of streaming data from disk was all-but required.
 As such, the following list is far from complete, mentioning on a few ideas from the last few decades only.